Suspected Medicine Adverse Reaction Search

 of different medicines using SMARS.

-necessarily mean that the medicine did cause the reaction.
+necessarily mean that the medicine caused the reaction.

-patients are taking the medicine, media attention, the nature of the reactions
+are taking the medicine, media attention, the nature of the reactions, and

 - The information contained in SMARS may change over time due to quality